Card Payment Systems logo

 Card Payment Systems (CPS) is a family-owned and operated merchant services company headquartered in New York that has served the region since 1988.
 The company positions itself as a comprehensive, one-stop-shop for payment processing and point-of-sale solutions tailored to businesses of varying sizes and industries.
 With 30 years of experience in the payment processing industry, CPS has built its reputation around personalized service and technology integration.

 The company offers a broad range of services including credit and debit card processing, merchant cash advances, cash discount programs, high-risk account processing, wireless and mobile payment solutions, EMV terminals, POS systems, virtual terminals, e-commerce solutions, gateway solutions, and gift card processing.
-CPS also operates a partner program that provides revenue-sharing opportunities for resellers, with stated quick approval timelines (2-3 business days for most applications).
+CPS also operates a partner program that provides revenue-sharing opportunities for resellers, with stated application-timing claims timelines (2-3 business days for most applications).
 They position themselves as authorized resellers for multiple POS platforms including TouchBistro, Exatouch, Clover, Adelo, and Poynt, and claim integration capability with most POS systems currently available.

 CPS differentiates itself through 24/7 in-house customer support, state-of-the-art PCI compliance technology, and extensive payment solution flexibility.
-The company emphasizes its family ownership structure, local New York presence, and partnership expertise.
+The company emphasizes its family ownership structure, local New York presence, and partnership experience context.
 They offer comprehensive online reporting and claim to address needs across virtually every business sector.
 The messaging consistently highlights that customer service and merchant relationships are core to their business model.

 As a privately-held merchant services provider, CPS operates in a competitive, commoditized industry where pricing and service quality are primary differentiators.
 While the website demonstrates legitimate merchant services capabilities and longevity in the market, potential customers should note that specific pricing, contract terms, and comparative rate information are not disclosed online.
 The company's 30-year history and family ownership suggest stability, though detailed financial information and independent customer reviews are not available on their website.